 Collaborative family law is different from an uncontested divorce.
 It is also different from mediation.
 It’s important to know the difference because the nuances are important.

-In uncontested divorce, the parties both essentially agree to the divorce.
+In an uncontested divorce, the parties both essentially agree to the divorce.
 They also agree on a comprehensive settlement.
 In mediation, the parties meet with a neutral mediator to see if they can settle their divorce or family law matter.
 Settlement usually assumes the divorce is going to happen.

 With collaborative family law, the parties hire an attorney trained in collaborative family law.
 They also enlist professionals to help them through the process.
-For example, a divorce coach (or two), a financial neutral and a child custody professional can help guide the parties through the process and help the parties work together to reach a resolution.
+For example, a divorce coach (or two), a financial neutral and a child custody professional can help guide the parties through the process and help the parties work together to resolve.
 The parties work through this process and agree not to file a case in court while the process is in progress.

 In some instances, the parties might be uncertain about whether they even want a divorce.
 They might be on the fence entirely.
 Collaborative family law can help parties where there is indecision about whether to get divorced by providing a forum and avenue where they can have lengthy discussions.
 It can also help parties envision how might look after a divorce if they decided to go through with it.
 On the other hand, the parties could ultimately decide that reconciliation is a better path as well.